openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Returns an `output` filled with uniform random data and an updated `output_state` using the `rng_algorithm` given `initial_state`.
-The output is guaranteed to be deterministic from the initial state, but it is not guaranteed to be deterministic between backends and different compiler versions.
+Returns an `output` filled with uniform random bits and an updated output state `output_state` given an initial state `initial_state` using the pseudorandom number generator algorithm `rng_algorithm`.
+The output is guaranteed to be deterministic function of `initial_state`, but it is not guaranteed to be deterministic between backends and different compiler versions.

 `initial_state` is the initial state of the current random number generation.
 The initial state, required shape, and valid values are dependent on the algorithm used.

-`rng_algorithm` is one of the following:
+`rng_algorithm` is one of the following, different variants of the algorithm is
+implementation-defined:
   * `DEFAULT`: Backend specific algorithm.
   * `THREE_FRY`: Threefry counter-based PRNG algorithm.*
   * `PHILOX`: Philox algorithm to generate random numbers in parallel.*